Is Power Cycling Bad for Electronics?

 What Does Power Cycling a Device Do?

+What is power cycling a device?
 Power cycling a device essentially resets it, returning all components to a fresh state.
 This resolves a variety of issues—from software bugs to hardware glitches.
 For example, routers and modems often benefit from power cycling, as the process resolves connectivity problems and improves network performance.

 By resetting the device, power cycling helps clear memory caches and reset network configurations, which often restores normal operations.
 This process is a quick fix for many common issues, making it a go-to troubleshooting step.